-Whether you are a large corporate law firm or small personal injury firm, your intake process is often the first interaction potential clients have with your firm.
+Whether you are a large corporate law firm or a small firm, One key item that is often overlooked in Personal injury marketing is a firm’s intake process.
+It is often the first interaction potential clients have with your firm.
 In a competitive niche like legal services, first impressions matter.
 The first intake call can mean the difference in not only signing clients who find you online, but also word-of-mouth referrals, and reputation as a firm.

 As long as your intake process is effective, it can help your law firm achieve your true ROI for your campaign, and help increase the amount of leads that convert to cases.

 Most firms don’t even realize that a few things often get overlooked and even work against them when a prospect is looking for a attorney.
 By making common, unintentional mistakes, you’re telling clients that they aren’t important enough to call back, or minimizing their hurt when they are going through an already stressful and difficult time.

 Make sure your firm is implementing these 5 steps to ensure your intake process is effective and improving your ROI.

 1.)
 The Ability to Reach an Actual Person